mauritssilvis/challenges/java/README.md

 The basic Maven configuration used in the above-mentioned projects is discussed in the [Maven section](java-project-maven-intellij/#13-maven) of [Setting up a Java project using Maven and IntelliJ IDEA](java-project-maven-intellij).
 A step-by-step guide for setting up a Maven project using IntelliJ IDEA can be found in the [Maven section](https://www.jetbrains.com/help/idea/maven-support.html) of IntelliJ IDEA’s [online documentation](https://www.jetbrains.com/help/idea/).
-Maven does not need to be installed separately when used with IntelliJ IDEA.
+Maven does not need to be installed when used with IntelliJ IDEA.

 ## License